jseltmann/jseltmann/README.md

 I speak German, English, and some broken Italian.
 And that's really only a little bit, so if you do want to message me about something, don't use Italian.

-Upcoming: an overview of my various projects here and a bit more about that federalism thing.

 <!---
 jseltmann/jseltmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.